 If you experience physical symptoms of anxiety, you may have an anxiety disorder.
 It is important to seek treatment to prevent further effects on your physical health.
 Understanding how anxiety affects your body can help you make choices as to your treatment and how you address potential medical conditions.

-Physical Symptoms of Anxiety
+Physical Symptoms Of Anxiety

 There are a few common physical symptoms of anxiety that you may experience over time.
 When you have anxiety frequently, or you frequently feel anxious or nervous, these physical symptoms can manifest even when you are not in a situation that makes you anxious.

-Frequent Urination or Diarrhea
+3. Frequent Urination Or Diarrhea

-Physical Manifestations of Anxiety
+Physical Manifestations Of Anxiety

-When you are in the midst of an anxiety attack or you are having situational anxiety, you may experience some immediate physical symptoms.
+When you are in the midst of an anxiety attack, or you are having situational anxiety, you may experience some immediate physical symptoms.
 Physical manifestations of anxiety can occur even if you can maintain control and appear calm on the surface.
 Controlling your emotions and outward appearance to others will not affect how severe these physical manifestations of anxiety can be.

 Some people experience chest pain when they have an anxiety or panic attack.
 Chest pain will likely be centered, and you may feel as though you are having a heart attack.
 With a heart attack, however, the pain is more likely to radiate down your arm or into your shoulder.

-Physical Signs of Anxiety
+Physical Signs Of Anxiety